dekuNukem/duckyPad/build_it_yourself.md

 ![Alt text](resources/pics/butt.png)

 ## Misc

+To prevent OLED ribbon cable snagging on things, tape it down to the back of the circuit board.

 Remember to make sure the entire board is working before you solder the switches in place, otherwise it would be almost impossible to get them off again.